-4) In the 'Motor' field, select the serial number of the stepper motor controller to be configured (this number can be found on the rear panel of the BSC201 unit).

-To use the increased resolution and velocity funcitionality offered by these controllers, the stage types prefixed by 'HS' (e.g. HS NanoMax 300 X Axis) must be selected.
-Selecting a stage/actuator type without the 'HS' prefix will result in reduced velocity and resolution.

-- 5) In the 'Stage' field, select your actuator type from the list displ ayed (e.g. HS NanoMax 300 X Axis). - 6) Click the 'Add Stage Association' button. - 7) The server reads in the stage and controller information on start up.
+The following items relate to the single channel Drive Cards fitted to the controller, and not the parent 3-channel controller housing. - 4) In the 'Motor' field, select the serial number of the drive card to be configured.
+The 'Channel' field defaults to '1' and the 'Channel 2' option is greyed out. - 5) In the 'Stage' field, select your actuator type from the list displayed (e.g. HS NanoMax 300 X Axis).
+Note To use the increased resolution and velocity funcitionality offered by these controllers, the stage types prefixed by 'HS' (e.g. HS NanoMax 300 X Axis) must be selected.
+Selecting a stage/actuator type without the 'HS' prefix will result in reduced velocity and resolution. - 6) Click the 'Add Stage Association' button. - 7) The server reads in the stage and controller information on start up.
 Shut down the APTConfig utility and proceed to Section 3.7. to verify the software operation.
 See the APT Config utility on line help for further information.

-3.7 Verifying Software Operation

-3.7.1 Initial Setup

-The APT Software should be installed (Section 3.1.) and the stage association performed (Section 3.6.) before software operation can be verified.
+3.7 Verifying Software Operation 3.7.1 Initial Setup The APT Software should be installed (Section 3.1.) and the stage association performed (Section 3.6.) before software operation can be verified.
 1) Run the APTUser utility and check that the Graphical User Interface (GUI) panel appears and is active.

-Fig. 3.4 Gui panel showing jog and ident buttons

-- Check that the act uator type and serial number associated in Section 3.6. are displayed in the GUI panel. - Click the 'Ident' button.
-The LED on the front panel of the controller flashes.
-This is useful in multi-channel systems for identifying which driver unit is associated with which GUI. - Click the jog buttons on the GUI panel and check that the motor or axis connected to the controller moves.
+Fig. 3.4 Gui panel showing jog and ident buttons - 2) Check that the actuator type and serial number associated in Section 3.6. are displayed in the GUI panel. - Click the 'Ident' button.
+The associated channel LED on the front panel of the controller flashes.
+This is useful in multi-channel systems for identifying which channel is associated with which GUI. - 4) Click the jog buttons on the GUI panel and check that the motor or axis connected to the controller moves.
 The position display for the associated GUI should increment and decrement accordingly.

-Follow the tutorial steps described in Chapter 4 for further verification of operation.

-The 'APT Config' utility can be used to set up simulated hardware configurations and place the APT Server into simulator mode.
+Follow the tutorial steps described in Chapter for further verification of operation.
+Note The 'APT Config' utility can be used to set up simulated hardware configurations and place the APT Server into simulator mode.
 In this way it is possible to create any number and type of simulated (virtual) hardware units in order to emulate a set of real hardware.
 This is a particularly useful feature, designed as an aid to application program development and testing.
 Any number of 'virtual' control units are combined to build a model of the real system, which can then be used to test the application software offline.
 If using real hardware, ensure that Simulator Mode is disabled.
-If using a simulated setup, enable Simulator Mode and set up a 'Simulated Configuration' - see Section 4.12. or the APTConfig helpfile for detailed instructions.
+If using a simulated setup, enable Simulator Mode and set up a 'Simulated Configuration' - see Section 4.11. or the APTConfig helpfile for detailed instructions.